 “Business resilience is becoming a strategic driver for remote working ecosystems”.

 Here are some examples of how companies are responding to the coronavirus outbreak;

 - Remote work apps in China are witnessing a boom as millions are confined to working from home according to data from the research firm Sensor Tower.
-This category used to be dormant for years in the Chinese app market, where a factory mindset prevailed for all these years.
 During the SARS outbreak in the early 2000s, the country’s e-commerce space saw a boom similar to the present times.